 Playlist: Watch Prince William, Lord Hague and Sir Tim Clarke on the United for Wildlife Taskforce

 The United for Wildlife Transport TaskForce working with the aviation industry

 From airlines to shipping lines – the Taskforce aims to jointly examine the role of the transport industry in the illegal wildlife trade and aims to identify ways the sector can break the chain between suppliers and consumers.

 resolution denouncing the illegal trade in wildlife and wildlife products and pledging to partner with government authorities and conservation organizations in the fight against the traffickers of protected species.
-In a recorded message to the AGM delegates, His Royal Highness Prince William the Duke of Cambridge urged the industry to unite in support of this cause.

-- The IWTF holds meetings/webinars approximately every two months, and is open to all IATA member airlines.
+ENCOM, IATA’s environmental governance body, has formed the IATA Wildlife Task Force (IWTF) to identify and review emerging wildlife conservation issues within the industry and develop appropriate response.
+The IWTF holds meetings/webinars approximately every two months, and is open to all IATA member airlines.
 Please contact us for more information at